-(i) Amend Annex II.1 to provide that authorities may not resort to "facts available" in an investigation or review unless the authorities have made all reasonable efforts to obtain necessary information from respondents.
-To fulfill the reasonable effort requirement, the authority must notify the respondent in detail of information which was insufficient in the response to the authorities' questionnaire.
-The authority must also permit the respondent to submit the required information within a reasonable period of time.
+Make an addition to the current text of Annex II.1.to provide that authorities may not resort to facts available in an investigation or review unless the authorities have made all reasonable efforts to obtain necessary information from respondents.
+To fulfil the reasonable effort requirement, the authority must inter alia notify the respondent in detail of information which was insufficient in the initial response to the authorities' questionnaire.
+The authority must also permit the respondent to submit the required information within a reasonable period of time from such notification.
 In this connection, "a reasonable period of time" must be determined on a case-by-case basis in the light of the specific circumstances of each investigation.